Skenvy/dotfiles/.gnupg/README.md

 >
 > If you have an install in your `AppData/Local` and you're experiencing issues with pin-entry, delete that install, clear the path entries for it, and reinstall as admin.
 >
-> Regardless of install location, `gpg --version` will tell you your `HOME` is in your `AppData/Roaming`.
+> Regardless of install location, `gpg --version` on Windows will tell you your `HOME` is in your `AppData/Roaming`.
 This is expected.

 > [!CAUTION]
-> For Windows users we specifically recommend _against_ using the version of gpg packaged with `git bash`, that would have come packaged with [git for windows](https://git-scm.com/install/windows), as it can be significantly older than the current version on the [gnupg downloads](https://www.gnupg.org/download/) page, and it uses a different internal format to store keys.
+> For Windows users we specifically recommend _against_ using the version of gpg packaged with `git bash`, that would have been installed by [git for windows](https://git-scm.com/install/windows), as it can be significantly older than the current version on the [gnupg downloads](https://www.gnupg.org/download/) page, and it uses a different internal format to store keys.
+It will be the default gpg used by git inside of the `git bash` program, but will be difficult to use _outside_ of `git bash`.
 >
 > ONLY use "git bash" if you are planning on only ever using "git bash", it is very inconsistent with all the other options.
-If you're following this setup on Windows, use `cmd` or `powershell`.
+If you're following this setup on Windows, use `cmd` or `powershell` to do these steps on the recommended "Simple installer ..." version.

 ## Listing keys and configuring git
 > [!IMPORTANT]
 > If this is your first time, remember to come back to this section _after_ creating your key below.
+### Listing keys
 `gpg --list-keys` will show you a list of known keys.
 To see all _secret_ keys (with the key ID in the `pub`/`sec`)
 ```bash
 gpg --list-secret-keys --keyid-format=long